rnetiks/CyanModSRC/README.md

 # CyanModSRC
-Only use for Personal usage, no redistributing
+Only use for Personal usage